ENCCS/julia-for-hpda/content/dataformats-dataframes.rst

 ---------

-.. exercise:: Create a custom plotting function
+.. todo:: Create a custom plotting function

    Convert the final ``scatter`` plot in the type-along section "Visualizing the Penguin dataset" and convert it into a ``create_scatterplot`` function: